bartificer/programming-by-stealth/docs/authorguide.md

 ## Authoring Content

 The vast majority of content on this site is in PBS Instalments, followed in a distant second by PBS Tidbits.
-For completeness this section describes each of the four content types, but most authors can ignore all but the first sub-section.
+For completeness this section describes each of the four content types, but most authors can ignore all but the first sub-section which describes authoring instalments & tidbits.

 The Markdown files for each content type consist of metadata in the form of YAML front matter followed by content.
 The front matter is wrapped with lines containing just three dashes, and consists of the YAML representation of a single dictionary of key-value pairs.
 Because this is metadata, the order of the pairs is irrelevant, what matters is that the needed keys are present, that they have valid values.
 For keys with arrays as values, the order of items within the arrays is also irrelevant.

 _**Note:** for a refresher on YAML syntax, see PBS instalments [168](./pbs168) & [169](./pbs169)._

-### Authoring Instalment & Tidbits
+### Authoring Instalments & Tidbits

 **Reminder:** PBS instalments are in `docs/_pbs/pbsN.md` where `N` is the instalment's number, and Tidbits are in `docs/_tidbits/tidbitN.md` where `N` is the tidbit's number.